 For more about the information and symbols included in the five day forecast, see our Key to symbols and terms.

 The map view allows you to view recent weather data for the UK for both specific observing locations and mapped information such as radar and satellite pictures.
 Observations cover a range of elements including weather, temperature, wind speed and direction.
 Alternatively, mapped observational information is available in the form of rainfall radar, visible and infra-red cloud satellite images and pressure maps.

 To display your chosen observation type, select one of the options from the map menu on the right.
 A key is provided below the timeline if appropriate, you can also find a more detailed key in our guide to symbols and terms.

 To view observations for a particular time, click on the appropriate section of the time bar below the map.
 You can also animate your past weather observations using the play button.
-The time for which the observation is valid is shown to the left of both the time bar and the map menu.
+The time for which the observation is valid is shown to the bottom right of the map below the map menu.

-This tab provides daily extremes of temperature, rainfall and sunshine for your chosen region along with the locations at which they occurred.
+The daily extremes of temperature, rainfall and sunshine for your chosen region along with the locations at which they occurred, can be found below the observations table.
 This information is updated every evening.
 The information shown is initial data as it is received; observations are subject to final quality control after publication on this website.
 This is particularly the case for rainfall totals during snow events.

 Regional extremes are displayed for the area in which you chosen forecast location falls.
 To view extremes for another area you will need to change your forecast location.

 The observations that you see are based on the nearest observing site to your chosen forecast site.
 If you want to view observations for another location you will need to change your chosen forecast site.